ieeemysight4rehab/ieeemysight4rehab.github.io/README.md

 ## Getting Started

-This is a website developed for IEEE MySIGHT4Rehab.
+This is official IEEE MySIGHT4Rehab website developed using Vue 2.

 ## Demo